ray155093/azure-docs.zh-tw/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         return accounts;
     }

-## 建立目錄
+## <a name="create-a-directory"></a>Create a directory

-下列程式碼片段顯示的 `CreateDirectory` 方法可用於在 Data Lake Store 帳戶中建立目錄。
+The following snippet shows a `CreateDirectory` method that you can use to create a directory within a Data Lake Store account.

     // Create a directory
     public static void CreateDirectory(string path)